For students

 Play one, sing one

 Play one hand while singing the other.
+If that hand has more than one line, try singing each part while playing the other hand.
 Then switch.

 #39